CASA by the Lakes

 Kelcy graduated from Murray State University with a Bachelor’s Degree in Nonprofit Leadership Studies.
 She is originally from Brookport, IL, but has lived in Murray for 6 years.
-She has worked with CASA by the Lakes as the Advocate Coordinator for 2 years and has enjoyed every minute of it!
+She has worked with CASA by the Lakes as the Advocate Coordinator since May of 2015, and has enjoyed every minute of it!
 In her free time, Kelcy enjoys hanging out with her friends, helping out with the MSU Dance Company, which she was a part of in college, reading, and staying active in her church.

 Board of Directors

 The CASA by the Lakes Board of Directors consists of various community members of both Calloway and Marshall Counties.
 These members are invaluable assets of the CASA team, who come from all walks of life and have expertise in a variety of fields, including: law enforcement, fundraising, non-profit governance, the court systems, and banking.
 Our board members assist in organizing fundraising events, creating policies and procedure, and helping spread the word about CASA by the Lakes in our area.

 Dr. Katy Hancock- Chair| Dallas Young- Vice Chair | Danita Smith- Secretary | Sindhu Weber- Treasurer